 Sometimes, a patient’s gums develop a large amount of calculus build up, or “tartar.”
 Bacteria adheres to this tartar and release toxins, which cause inflammation and loss of the bone that holds teeth in place.
 This inflammatory process is known as “gum disease.”
 There are several stages of gum disease including gingivitis and periodontitis.
 If left untreated, a patient will eventually lose all of their teeth due to bone loss caused by gum disease.
 If a patient has gum disease, they may not be eligible for a regular cleaning and may need more advanced treatments.

-At Windstone Dental and JBS Dental, all of our patients are evaluated to determine if there is any gum disease present.
+At Windstone Dental, all of our patients are evaluated to determine if there is any gum disease present.
 Once properly diagnosed by a doctor, a patient is then treated by our hygiene department.
 This treatment could include a regular hygienic cleaning or, in the case of advanced gum disease, a deep cleaning, known as scaling and root planing.

 Tooth extraction is the removal of a tooth from its socket in the bone.
 We take every precaution to ensure that our patient’s extraction process is as pain-free and pleasant as possible.